-If the Sub Domain Usage setting is set to anything besides Not Used, you will be able to configure what sub-domain is used for each geographic navigation region, on the admin page Geographic Setup > Regions, by editing the unique name for each region.
-When viewing regions on that page, just click Edit for any of the regions to edit the unique name (used for the subdomain).
+If the Sub Domain Usage setting is set to anything besides Not Used, you will be able to configure what sub-domain is used for each geographic navigation region, on the admin page Addons > Geographic Navigation > Regions.
+When viewing regions on that page, just click Edit Sub-Domain for any of the built in Countries or States/Provinces.
+Or click Edit to edit the sub-domain for any of the regions below that.